 ~ Dr. Ken Cimino [Author, The Politics of Cystal Meth]

-Few can deny that it is silence that enabled crystal meth to spread like wildfire throughout gay communities, or that the failure to stigmatise meth up to the advent of the Meth = Death campaign in 2003 created a crystal culture of acceptance and coolness.
+Few can deny that it is silence that enabled meth to spread like wildfire through gay communities, or that the failure to stigmatise meth up to the advent of the Meth = Death campaign in 2003 created a crystal culture of acceptance and coolness.

-Gay media's disregard for, and trivialisation of, crystal meth is put in perspective by their mainstream counterparts who, far from promoting hysteria, have served to educate and spread awareness where previously little or none existed.
-The comparative apathy of the gay press is all the more glaring and self-defeating when measured against the growing chorus of respected clinical psychologists who now openly cite crystal meth as the biggest scourge facing gay men today, including:
+Gay media's disregard, or at best trivialisation, of crystal is put in perspective by their mainstream counterparts who, far from promoting "hysteria", have served to educate and spread awareness where previously little or none existed.
+The comparative apathy of the gay press is all the more glaring and self-defeating when measured against the growing chorus of respected clinical psychologists who now openly cite meth as the biggest health scourge facing gay men today, including:

 • Michael Majeski, who believes that meth is the catalyst for at least 80% of seroconversions currently occurring across the States;